A nonlinear quantum neural network framework for entanglement engineering: Results

-Undoubtedly, Fig.~\ref{fig:partial noise 5q stat} confirms the sensitivity of the network to initial parameter weights.
+Undoubtedly, Fig.~\ref{fig:partial noise 5q stat} confirms a degree of sensitivity of the network to initial parameter weights, as showcased by the high variance.
 Looking at the upper panel, we can see that $\mathcal{U}^{\rm BM}_{\rm sc+1}$ is bound to achieve greater performance, a value of $\sim 1.46$ when the theoretical upper bound is $1.5$, demonstrating the efficiency of the approach for a small number of qubits.
-We can appreciate now how the $\uscone^{\rm BM/sin}$ models' standard deviation in the learning curve is evident now, of the order of $\sim10^{-1}$.
+We can appreciate now how the $\uscone^{\rm BM/sin}$ models' standard deviation in the learning curve is evident now, around $\sim10^{-1}$.